 Yes, ten mana is a lot to cast a card.
 But, not only do you Cascade once when you cast him, but rather four separate times consecutively.
 The initial reaction from many Commander players was that this card was simply too high a mana cost to be much use to any competitive deck builders.
 But, is that actually true?

 Cascade has been a pretty good strategy in Commander, thanks to cards printed exclusively in Commander products such as Yidris, Maelstrom Wielder, as well as Maelstrom Wanderer printed in Planechase.
-Commander Legends took Cascade to a brand new level with a handful of new cards, including a couple of Legendary Creatures.
-We’ll take a look at these potential Commanders in particular and how Apex Devastator fits in with them.
+Beyond Apex Devastator, Commander Legends printed a handful of other new cards with Cascade, including a couple of Legendary Creatures.
+Let’s take a look at these potential Commanders in particular and how Apex Devastator fits in with them.

 Averna, the Chaos Bloom and Apex Devastator